Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: EXPERIMENTAL RESULTS

-To quantitatively evaluate the performance of each filter, peak signal-to-noise ratio (PSNR), mean structural similarity (MSSIM) \cite{38} and feature similarity index (FSIM) \cite{39} were adopted in this paper.
-Specifically, FSIM (the Matlab code is available at\footnote{\url{ http://sse.tongji.edu.cn/linzhang/IQA/FSIM/FSIM.htm}}) is designed for measuring the ability of preserving features, and it takes values between 0 and 1, and 1 denotes the best performance of feature preservation.
+To quantitatively evaluate the performance of each filter, the peak signal-to-noise ratio (PSNR) \cite{64}\cite{65}, mean structural similarity (MSSIM) \cite{66} and feature similarity index (FSIM) \cite{67} were adopted in this paper.
+Specifically, FSIM\footnote{\url{ http://sse.tongji.edu.cn/linzhang/IQA/FSIM/FSIM.htm}} is designed for measuring the ability of preserving features, and it takes values between 0 and 1, and 1 denotes the best performance of feature preservation.

-To compare the performance of each filter fairly, each filter needs to achieve the best performance by setting its optimal parameters.
-The optimal parameters need to be selected based on a quantitative metric so that the PSNR metric is accepted as a gold standard as in \cite{40}.
-Therefore, we obtain its optimal parameters of each filter when achieving the highest value of the PSNR metric.
-Specifically, our method contains the following parameters: $s$ is the scale of Cauchy kernel, $\Delta t$ is the time step, $n_{iter}$ is the iteration number, and $k_{0}$ is a parameter related with noise level.
+To fairly compare the overall performance of each filter in noise reduction and feature preservation, each filter needs to achieve the best performance by setting its optimal parameters.
+The optimal parameters need to be selected based on a quantitative metric so that the PSNR metric is accepted as a gold standard as in \cite{2}\cite{68}.
+This is because PSNR regards the structural information and the nonstructural information as the same in terms of the contribution towards the performance, whereas SSIM and FSIM put more emphasis on the structural information \cite{2}.
+Therefore, we obtain the optimal parameters of each filter when achieving the highest value of the PSNR metric.
+PFDTV has the following parameters: $s$ is the scale of the Cauchy kernel, $\Delta t$ is the time step, $n_{iter}$ is the iteration number, and $k_{0}$ is for the noise level.

 Fig. \ref{fig3} depicts the denoised images of different filters with their optimal parameters.
-Frost filter has clear features, but it retains a significant level of noise.
-SRAD remove noise better but produces smoother edges and removes some low contrast features compared with Frost.
-Though OBNLM and NLLRF have good performance in high contrast features, they cause some meaningful low contrast features becoming indiscernible after noise removal.
-Both SBF and ADLG produce fuzzy boundaries, and ADLG removes lots of details.
-Our method achieves best performances in noise removal and feature preservation.
+The Frost filter has clear features, but it retains a significant level of noise.
+The SRAD remove noise better but produces smoother edges and removes some low-contrast features compared with Frost.
+Though OBNLM and NLLRF have good performance in high-contrast features, they cause some meaningful low-contrast features to become indiscernible after noise removal.
+Both SBF and ADLG produce fuzzy boundaries, and ADLG removes considerable details.
+Therefore, the PFDTV method achieves the best performances in noise removal and feature preservation.